Global Builders – Madagascar

-The Fuller Center is partnering with families in these circumstances to provide the opportunities that they otherwise will never have.
+The Fuller Center is partnering with families in these circumstances in the town of Antsirabe, in central Madagascar, to provide the opportunities that they otherwise will never have.
 Families are required to begin saving prior to receiving their home to demonstrate their capacity and willingness to pay it forward.
-Families then help to build the homes and pay the costs forward on a no-profit, no-interest loan over about five years.
+They then help to build the homes and pay the costs forward on a no-profit, no-interest loan over about five years.

 The program has developed low-cost methods of building and repairing homes with families.
 A detached sanitation building with a latrine and bathing area is included with each new home.

 There are several ways that you can get involved:

 - Donate to support this specific partner.
 Houses cost money to build, so any donation is always helpful!

 - Volunteer on one of our Global Builders teams, which you can learn more about below.
 You’ll travel to Madagascar and get to know the local people and traditions while you partner with families to complete a home.